 \section{Introduction}

-Online content creation has become a central activity in the digital economy.
-Individuals and firms produce a wide range of content, including text for posts on social media platforms, long-form articles, and videos for platforms such as YouTube and TikTok.
-Such content is produced by creators to attract user attention and engagement on these platforms.
+Online content creation has become a central activity in the digital economy: individuals and firms produce text, articles, and videos to attract user attention and engagement on platforms such as YouTube and TikTok.

 Because user attention and engagement are limited and often mediated by platform recommendation systems, content creators compete with one another to attract users on online platforms.
 A large body of literature studies content creation as a competitive environment in which creators vie for users' attention, engagement, and exposure through recommendation and ranking mechanisms that allocate users based on content performance~\cite{hron2023modeling,NEURIPS2023_2f148634,ben2020content,yao2024unveiling}.
 In these settings, creators strategically choose their effort levels in order to win users and increase their visibility on the platform.